Hearing on Jan. 6 violence exposes stark partisan divisions - WTMJ

 “No such thing was going to occur on my watch, but these concerns, and hysteria about them, nonetheless factored into my decisions regarding the appropriate and limited use of our armed forces to support civilian law enforcement during the Electoral College certification,” Miller said.
 “My obligation to the nation was to prevent a constitutional crisis.”

-Miller said that though military involvement in domestic law enforcement should be a “last resort,” he regarded the speed at which the Defense Department moved on Jan.
-6 as a success.
-He said he stood by each decision he made that day.

-He said that though Trump had encouraged his supporters to protest the election results, he did not believe Trump’s rhetoric — which led to his impeachment — was the “unitary” factor in the riot.
-This drew complaints from Democrats, who said Miller appeared to be softening criticism of Trump that he voiced in earlier media interviews.
+He said that though he believed Trump had encouraged his supporters to protest the election results, he did not believe Trump’s rhetoric — which led to his impeachment — was the “unitary” factor in the riot.
+That drew complaints from Democrats, who said Miller appeared to be softening criticism of Trump that he voiced in earlier media interviews.

 Trump was ultimately acquitted by the Senate of having incited the riot.